bparees/trianglemtb/README.md

 ### List open trails

-You can list open trials with
+You can list open trails with

 * list trails that are open.
 * list open trails.